SaptarshiSarkar12/Drifty/Website/app/docs/Development/macOS Docker Build Instructions.md

 If you are not running at **_least macOS version 13 (Ventura)_**, then refer to [**this article**](https://www.macinstruct.com/tutorials/how-to-set-a-static-ip-address-on-a-mac/) to get the instructions for **statically assigning your IP address**.
 Otherwise, follow these instructions:

-- Go to `System Settings` by clicking on the Apple logo in the top left corner of your screen.
+- Go to `System Settings` by clicking on the Apple logo in the top-left corner of your screen.
 - Click on `Network` then click on your network adapter.
   ![Network Settings' screenshot](https://github.com/user-attachments/assets/f2f54273-1bf4-4286-bc56-88991eb4df84)
 - Click on `Details`